-The Real Alcazar royal palaces and gardens complex in Sevilla is one of the top sights to see in Andalusia and all of Spain.
+The Real Alcazar de Sevilla royal palaces and gardens complex in Seville is one of the top sights to visit in Andalusia and all of Spain.

 Real Alcazar Palace Complex in Seville

 In the heart of Seville, across the plaza from the magnificent Gothic cathedral, a series of royal palaces and extensive gardens are enclosed by an impressive fort-like outer wall.
 This is the Real Alcazar that served as a royal residence from the 10th century to the present.
 The King of Spain still stays here when visiting Seville making the Real Alcazar the oldest still-in-use royal palace in continental Europe.

 Although only a small part of the original Islamic-era Almohad palace survived, the main attraction is clearly inspired by the Moorish style: the 14th-century Palace of King Pedro I — a masterpiece of Spanish Mudejar art.
 Other Catholic rulers preferred the more conventional Gothic and Renaissance styles while small parts are Baroque and Neoclassical.

 From the Islamic era (914 to mid-13th century), only the Courtyard of Yeso remained unaltered.
 Following the conquest of Seville, Alfonso X erected the Gothic palace during the mid-13th century.
 This palace was damaged during the Lisbon earthquake of 1755 and repaired with a baroque facade facing the Patio del Crucero.
 The main attraction, the Mudejar Palace of Pedro I was constructed between 1356 and 1364.